Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 Gittes’ look translates well throughout the decades, although the devil is in the details.
 Every item – from the monogrammed check shirt, Deco tie, and striped belt to the unique Greek key action back jacket – is especially distinctive to both the man and the era.
 Since you’re a different man in a different era, be inspired… but don’t be a copycat!

-- Tan “Greek key”-birdseye tweed single-breasted “action back” sportcoat with large notch lapels, 2-button front, welted breast pocket, flapped patch hip pockets, “bi-swing” pleated shoulders, 4-button cuffs, and belted back
+- Beige “Greek key”-birdseye tweed single-breasted “action back” 2-button sports coat with large notch lapels, welted breast pocket, flapped patch hip pockets, “bi-swing” pleated shoulders, 4-button cuffs, and belted back

-- Ecru (w/ fine brown overcheck) cotton shirt with long point collar, front placket, monogrammed box-pleat breast pocket, and button cuffs
+- Ecru (with fine brown overcheck) cotton shirt with long point collar, front placket, monogrammed box-pleat breast pocket, and button cuffs

 - Mustard gold silk four-in-hand necktie with reddish-brown Deco swirls